 Change of Tenancy Policy -

 From 1 October our tenancy policy is changing and we’re limiting the use of fixed term tenancies (FTT) for new residents, and moving the majority of our existing customers onto an assured tenancy (often referred to as a lifetime tenancy) - please see the frequently asked questions on the right of this page for more information.

 Please contact us

 if you have any questions about your tenancy agreement.

-If you’re new to social housing you’ll need to successfully complete a one year probationary period before your tenancy becomes a fixed term tenancy.
+If you’re new to social housing, and don’t already have an assured or secure tenancy with another landlord, you’ll need to successfully complete a one-year probationary period before your tenancy becomes an assured tenancy.

 During the probationary period:

 - We’ll monitor your tenancy to make sure you’re keeping to the terms.

 - A member of the housing team will contact you six weeks from when your tenancy started and again after nine months.
 These contacts are a condition of your tenancy so it’s important you engage with them